 To develop updated projections for Montana for the current planning effort the projections from all the field office plans that were created in 2015 were collected.
 These projections were then examined and updated to remove developments that did not occur and modify information on developments that have not met the level of development previously expected.
-This included removing all project coalbed natural gas wells, because development of that type in the planning area ended with limited success and resulted in poor returns, so planned projects were abandoned, and no coalbed natural gas development has occurred recently.
+This included removing all projected coalbed natural gas wells, because development of that type in the planning area has not been economically viable due to recovery rates and natural gas prices, so planned projects were abandoned, and no coalbed natural gas development has occurred recently.
 The Bowdoin Natural Gas Project Area in the HiLine District was also removed because specialists reported that it had been developed and was played out with no further wells expected.

 The Alternatives from the current planning effort were then compared to earlier Alternatives to determine how the projections would vary by Alternative.
 Based on the proposed management of PHMA and GHMA including the acres of closed to leasing, open to leasing with additional NSO stipulations, open to leasing with additional minor stipulation or open with standard stipulations.
-It was determined that the Alternatives I, 2, 4, 5, and 6 are substantially similar to each other, and to the proposed plan or preferred alternatives from the various 2015 plans in their management of fluid mineral resources (HiLine Alternative E, Billings Pompey Alternative D, Lewistown Alternative C2, Miles City Alternative E, [Dillon did not project any oil and gas production under any Alternative]).
+It was determined that the Alternatives I, 2, 4, 5, 6, and the Proposed RMP Amendment are substantially similar to each other, and to the selected management in the various 2015 plans (HiLine Alternative E, Billings Pompey Alternative D, Lewistown Alternative C2, Miles City Alternative E, [Dillon did not project any oil and gas production under any Alternative]).
 Alternative 3 from the current plan is similar to the various lowest development alternatives from the 2015 plans (Alternative B for all plans).
-The Billings Pompey, and Dillon RMPs did not differentiate the projected number of wells by alternatives, due to low levels of development expected, the projections from these plans were carried forward into the update without differentiation by alternative.
+The Billings, and Dillon RMPs did not differentiate the projected number of wells by alternatives, due to low levels of development expected, the projections from these plans were carried forward into the update without differentiation by alternative.
 The projections for the total number of wells, surface disturbance, and production of oil and gas projected to occur under the Alternatives in each of the field offices that were most similar in management to the current alternatives being considered were added together to get totals for each of the current Alternatives.